Loss Of Limb

 The Amputee Coalition of America stated that there are nearly 1.2 million people living with a lost limb in the United States today.
 In most cases, these people have lost part of their leg.
-Losing a body part can lead to physical, emotionally and financially instability for the remainder of one’s life.
+Losing a body part can lead to physical, emotional and financial instability for the remainder of one’s life.

 - Heart complications

 It is common for many losses of limb individuals to experience phantom limb pain.
 This is a sensation of pain that seems to be occurring in the location where a limb has been amputated.
 Studies show that approximately 50-80% of individuals develop phantom limb pain after a limb has been amputated.
 This pain is also more common in women than men and upper limb amputations rather than lower limb.

 For more information, complete the Free Case Evaluation on this page – Its’ Totally FREE.

 Psychological Effects Of Amputation

 The amputation of a limb can have serious psychological impacts on humans.
 Many individuals who have had a loss of limb reported feeling emotions similar to that of losing a loved one.
 These emotions can be contributed to a person’s ability to cope with the loss of limb sensations, loss of function and their perception of their own body image.